-When you receive and accept a waiver you are choosing to have people support you in your home and in your community instead of in a nursing home or other institution.
+Waiver services are designed to support your vision of what you want your life to be.
+They help fill the gaps with resources and supports in addition to your family and community.
+When you receive and accept a Developmental Disability Waiver you are choosing to have people support you in your home and in your community instead of in a nursing home or other institution.